neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

 A comment: Migrations are crucial when it comes to upgrading older deployments to the latest schema.
 If, however, there are no need of upgrading older deployments to the latest schema and code, migrations may instead add to the maintenance and development routines burden without adding value to the project.
 This is for instance the case during early development where there are no live deployments, or when all live deployments have run all migrations to date and there is no need to restore from old backups.

-## Syncing media files to CDN (also required locally)

-To sync the local media files to CDN, run:

-    bin/upload-current-files-to-cdn.sh

 ## Complete example - Sync database and files from "live" to local dev

 One use of data profiles is the ability to keep a single set of "live" database data and media files in one place, and then have all developers replicate this data and media files locally for local development.